-Altech Advanced Materials AG, Heidelberg, ISIN DE000A2BPG14 and ISIN DE000A2LQUJ6, has signed an option agreement with Altech Chemicals Limited and Atech Chemicals Australia PTY allowing the Company to acquire up to 49% of the shares in Altech Australia's high-purity Alumina Project ("HPA").
+Altech Advanced Materials AG, Heidelberg, ISIN DE000A2LQUJ6, has signed an option agreement with Altech Chemicals Limited and Atech Chemicals Australia PTY allowing the Company to acquire up to 49% of the shares in Altech Australia's high-purity Alumina Project ("HPA").

 Altech Chemicals Limited (Altech) intends to position itself as one of the world's leading suppliers of high purity alumina (4N) (Al2O3).

 High purity alumina (HPA) is a high quality, economically lucrative and highly sought after product as it is essential for the production of synthetic sapphire.
 Synthetic sapphire is used in the manufacture of substrates for LED lamps, semiconductor wafers in the electronics industry and scratch-resistant synthetic sapphire glass for wristwatches, optical windows and smartphone components.
 There is no substitute material for HPA in the manufacture of synthetic sapphire.

 At the international level, the demand for HPA is around 25,315 tons per year (2016).
 Demand is expected to grow by a total of 16.7 % annually (2016 - 2024), driven primarily by the increasing use of LEDs worldwide.
 As an energy-efficient, longer-lasting and more cost-effective lighting variant, LED luminaires are increasingly displacing conventional incandescent lamps from the market.

 The HPA producers currently active on the market use expensive and highly processed impact materials such as aluminium metal to produce high-purity aluminium oxide.